What We Know About the Austin BLM Protest Shooting

 Capochiano said that he did not see the driver fire at anyone other than Foster.
 He also said that when the driver originally surged through the intersection, “You could hear the wheels squealing from hitting the accelerator so fast … I’m a little surprised that nobody got hit.”

-No police officers fired their weapons, and no one other than Foster was injured, including his fiancée.

-Austin police are treating Foster’s death as a homicide, and reportedly confirmed on Sunday that two people opened fire during the altercation — and that investigators are still trying to determine what charges those people may face.
-According to Statesman journalist Tony Plohetski, the two shooters did not include the victim.

-The victim’s mother, Sheila Foster, told Good Morning America on Sunday morning that Foster had been pushing his fiancée, Whitney Mitchell, who is Black and a quadruple amputee, in her wheelchair through the intersection, when “this gentleman got out of his car and started firing shots, and my son was shot three times.”
+The victim’s mother, Sheila Foster, told Good Morning America on Sunday morning that she had heard that Foster had been pushing his fiancée, Whitney Mitchell, who is Black and a quadruple amputee, in her wheelchair through the intersection when “this gentleman got out of his car and started firing shots, and my son was shot three times.”

+But on Sunday evening, Austin Police announced that the driver told investigators that Foster had pointed his rifle at his car.
+Austin police chief Brian Manley said at a press conference that the driver of the car called 911 after the shooting to report that someone had pointed a gun at his vehicle and that he had fired on them.
+Manley said that the first person who appeared to fire was the driver, and then a second person (not Foster) drew a concealed handgun and opened fire on the car as it drove away.
+He said that police have heard from witnesses who had “several different versions of the incident” and that detectives are reviewing the “precise actions” of everyone involved.
+He asked for anyone with more information or footage of the event to come forward.

+Chief Manley said that the driver and the second shooter had both been released “pending further investigation.”
+He did not identify either shooter and would not say why the driver had been in the area.

 The victim

-Note: This post has been updated throughout to include new information as it became available.